jflheureux/jflh-website/_posts/2018-09-24-update-the-sitecore-admin-password-when-using-sitecore-experience-commerce-9.md

 2. Bootstrap the Commerce services again.
 This can be done using the Postman collection from the Sitecore Experience Commerce SDK.
 Follow the steps from Naveed Ahmad blog: [https://naveed-ahmad.com/2018/02/21/sitecore-experience-commerce-xc9-getting-started-with-postman/](https://naveed-ahmad.com/2018/02/21/sitecore-experience-commerce-xc9-getting-started-with-postman/)

 > **Note:** You might have to unlock the Sitecore admin account if Sitecore Experience Commerce tried to use its old password too often.

+## Credits

+Thanks to the Sitecore Slack Community, specifically [Elena Zlateva Mosoff](https://twitter.com/ezlateva), who told me I had to bootstrap again with the new password.